- Purpose

 HDR candidates should refer to the Complaints Management Procedure for guidance on submitting complaints or grievances.

-• The Provost (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+- The Pro Vice-Chancellor, Research (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

 The HDR Candidate Procedure will be communicated throughout the University via: